sibears/training_warcraftograph/Readme.md

 # WarCraft-o-Graph

 WarCraft-o-Graph is a training service created by part of SiBears team.

-Service is based on Python Flask.
+WarCraft-o-Graph is a simple get/put secret storage based on Python Flask.
+The core idea: give a single service with lot of vulns (in contrast to common 1-2).

+Upd.
+(2021).
+Note, that fix/attack balance is totally broken, so it's mostly find & fix race.
+Consider using of prepared services bundles (Warchief's services) to allow players to attack more vulns.

 ### Vulnerabilities:
+  - Hardcoded key
   - Weak id generation
   - Typo leading to SQL injection
   - Unescaped input at LIKE statements
-  - Hardcoded key
+  - Path traversal leading to DB exposure (+key reveal)
   - Wrong usage of bcrypt function
   - Mb some another vulns